 If your board is equipped with foot straps, no footwear at all is required when sandboarding.
 If you are using sandboard bindings, or if you are in a desert location with very hot sand, you will then need to protect your feet by wearing closed toe shoes or boots.
 It is best to only go sandboarding bare feet in beach location with small dunes when the weather is not too hot.
 You can also compromise by wearing barefoot shoes or socks.

 The best types of goggles for sand dunes are dust proof, wind proof and offer protection from UV ray.
-How much level of protection you need highly depends on the location and types of dunes that you will be riding, but we can highly recommend Scott Recoil goggles for most sand sports and activities in the desert.
+How much level of protection you need highly depends on the location and types of dunes that you will be riding and environmental conditions of your location (you will want eyewear if you are in the desert on a windy day, or sandboarding down a volcano slope filled with ash).
+We can highly recommend Scott Recoil goggles for most sand sports and activities in the desert.

 Should you wear goggles or glasses when sandboarding?

 Eye protection can be a good idea if sandboarding outdoors, to avoid ending up with sand in your eyes as well as for protection from sun.
-You especially should not underestimate the importance of wearing goggles if you are in a desert with very fine sand or a windy beach, and they are essential for your safety if you are volcanoboarding.
-Finding yourself with tiny rock particles in your eyes is not fun, trust us.
+You especially should not underestimate the importance of wearing goggles if you are in a desert with very fine moving sand or a windy beach, and they are essential for your safety if you are volcanoboarding.
+Finding yourself with tiny rock particles in your eyes is not fun.

 Other sandboarding gear and accessories